mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

   Transmitter and a single Event Receiver, describing one or more methods by which the Event Transmitter may deliver SETs to the Event Receiver.
 Event Streams are unidirectional, with only one Event Transmitter and one Event Receiver.
-Event Transmitters MAY support multiple Event Streams for a single Event Receiver.
+Event Transmitters support only one Event Streams for a single Event Receiver.

 Event Stream Management Endpoint